About campaigns

 This topic uses sub-audiences to split the combined high-value audience into more specific audiences by lifecycle status.

-Click Add sub-audience to open the Audience Builder, find the Predicted CLV Attributes table, choose the Predicted Lifecycle Status attribute, and then select “active”.
+Click Add sub-audience to open the Audience Builder, find the Predicted CLV Attributes table, choose the Predicted Lifecycle Status attribute, and then select “Active”.

-Choose the "active" lifecycle status.
+Choose the "Active" lifecycle status.

 Then update the name of the treatment group.
 In this example, it’s “Active_Socks”.
 This is part of the filename that you will see in the application to which you send this sub-audience.
 For example: “Churn_HighValue_Early_Active_Socks”.